orion3dnan2/BuildInspectionMonitor1/replit.md

 - Data tables with pagination and search
 - Quick login cards on login page for testing
 - Tabbed home page (Block System / Administrative System)
+- Notification bell with dropdown in sidebar footer

 ## Project Structure